-We operate the GrabCAD Community for mechanical engineers and designers, where members can upload and download free CAD models, download our GrabCAD Print and Workbench software, post and answer mechanical engineering questions, and participate in design challenges.
-This community had more than 4.3 million members and more than 2.5 million CAD files available for free download at the end of 2017.
-The GrabCAD Community provides engineers and designers a resource for CAD models helping them communicate ideas and share designs.
+We operate the GrabCAD Community for mechanical engineers, designers, manufacturers and students where members can share best practices via tutorials, discussion forums, and design/print challenges.
+They can also upload and download free CAD models and access our GrabCAD Print and Workbench software.
+This community had more than 5.6 million members and more than 3.3 million CAD files available for free download at the end of 2018.